steven-exarcos/pass-documentation/community/developer-guidelines.md

     * Example: `978-fix-nihms-loader-etl`
 * The description in your pull request should include the following:
     * Summary of major changes and what the pull request will accomplish.
-    * Include instructions of how to test the changes.
+    * Instructions identifying how to test the changes.
 * Ensure that every PR is linked to a relevant ticket.
 * Update or add new documentation to the `pass-documentation` repository.
     * This would be a separate pull request, see the Documentation section for this process.
 * A pull request should not be merged unless all automated checks pass.
 * Merges should happen using the rebase strategy.
-    * If there have been changes to main, you may want to rebase your branch on main for additional safety.
+    * If there have been changes to the `main` code branch, you may want to rebase your branch on `main` for additional safety.
 * After a successful merge, delete the branch.

 ## Pull Request Review Process